Words To That Effect Or Affect

 Etymological Roots

 "Effect," on the other hand, comes from the Latin word efficere, which means to accomplish or bring about.
-This etymological root underscores the idea of producing a result or outcome.
+Also, this etymological root underscores the idea of producing a result or outcome.
 The emphasis is on the completion of an action and its tangible consequences.
 Recognizing these etymological distinctions can help you remember that "affect" is about initiating an action or influence, while "effect" is about the result or consequence of that action.

 Memory Aids and Mnemonics